 Breast milk status Storage at room temp (26°C or lower) Storage in refrigerator (5°C or lower) Storage in freezer Freshly expressed into sterile container.
 6-8 hours.
 Refrigeration is preferred.
 No more than 72 hours.
 Store at back, where it is coldest. - 2 weeks in freezer inside refrigerator (-15°C). - 3 months in freezer section of fridge (separate door) (-18°C). - 6-12 months in deep freeze (-20°C).
 Previously frozen (thawed).
 4 hours or less - i.e. the next feeding.
 24 hours.
 Do not refreeze.
-Thawed outside refrigerator in warm water.
-For completion of feeding.
-4 hours or until next feeding.
-Do not refreeze.
+Thawed outside refrigerator in warm water. rigerator in feeding next feeding Do not refreeze.
 Infant has begun feeding.
 Only for completion of feeding.
 Discard after feed.
 Discard Discard